 Body rotation is also important (although older players who have limited mobility can enjoy a strong kick serve without as much rotation in the body).

-Pros and Cons of the Kick Serve
+Pros & cons of The Kick Serve

 While not generally used as a first serve, kick serves are a great second serve option for a player to use during a match.